stakater/StakaterPlatform/README.md

 # StakaterPlatform

-Kick-start your kubernetes cluster with Stakater Platform.
+Kick-start your kubernetes cluster with StakaterPlatform.
 A consolidated solution for logging, tracing, monitoring, delivery, security and much more.
 For detailed walk-through please visit [StakaterPlatform](https://playbook.stakater.com/content/stacks/stakaterplatform.html)